 The Southern District of Iowa serves 47 of Iowa’s 99 counties.
 They are: Adair, Adams, Appanoose, Audubon, Boone, Cass, Clarke, Clinton, Dallas, Davis, Decatur, Des Moines, Fremont, Greene, Guthrie, Harrison, Henry, Jasper, Jefferson, Johnson, Keokuk, Lee, Louisa, Lucas, Madison, Mahaska, Marion, Marshall, Mills, Monroe, Montgomery, Muscatine, Page, Polk, Pottawattamie, Poweshiek, Ringgold, Scott, Shelby, Story, Taylor, Union, Van Buren, Wapello, Warren, Washington, Wayne.
 The Southern District of Iowa holds court in Davenport, Des Moines, and Council Bluffs.
 The Northern District of Iowa, based in Cedar Rapids and Sioux City, serves the remaining counties of Iowa.

 The Southern District of Iowa utilizes both district court judges and magistrate judges.
 District court judges are appointed by the President of the United States, confirmed by the Senate and serve a lifetime term.
 Presidents typically select private or public sector attorneys, magistrate judges, bankruptcy judges, judges from state courts or law professors to fill these positions.
 District court judges can be removed from their position only through impeachment and conviction by Congress.
 District court judges are authorized to hear all federal civil and criminal cases.
 Judges in appellate courts, including the United States Supreme Court, hear federal cases in which the original ruling has been appealed.
-This district has seven district court judges, including, Chief District Judge James E. Gritzner, District Judge John A. Jarvey, District Judge Stephanie M. Rose, Senior District Judge Harold D. Vietor, Senior District Judge Charles E. Wolle, Senior District Judge Ronald E. Longstaff, and Senior District Judge Robert W. Pratt.
+This district has six district court judges, including, Chief District Judge John A. Jarvey, District Judge Stephanie M. Rose, Senior District Judge James E. Gritzner, Senior District Judge Robert W. Pratt, Senior District Judge Ronald E. Longstaff, and Senior District Judge Charles E. Wolle.

 The Magistrate Judge position was established in 1968 through the Federal Magistrates Act.
 Magistrate judges are appointed to 8 year terms by the district court judges in their district and may be reappointed to serve additional terms.
 Magistrate judges may preside over plea hearings, evidentiary hearings, initial appearances, pretrial conferences, probation/supervised release hearings, Social Security appeals, arraignments, and criminal misdemeanor cases and certain civil cases.
-The Southern District of Iowa currently has 3 magistrate judges: Chief Magistrate Judge Celeste F. Bremer, Magistrate Judge Ross A. Walters, and Magistrate Judge Helen C. Adams.
+The Southern District of Iowa currently has five magistrate judges: Chief Magistrate Judge Celeste F. Bremer, Magistrate Judge Stephen B. Jackson Jr., Magistrate Judge Helen C. Adams, Recalled Magistrate Judge Ross A. Walters, and Recalled Magistrate judge Thomas J. Shields.

 Each district court has a Clerk’s Office which handles the administrative operations of the court.
 The Clerk’s Office for the Southern District of Iowa (Central Division) is located at 123 East Walnut, Des Moines, Iowa, 50309.
 The duties of the Clerk’s Office include maintaining the records and dockets of the court, administering the jury system, providing interpreters and court reporters, preparing budgetary and spending plans, sending official court notices and summons, providing human resources services, creating and maintaining the court’s Information Technology (IT) systems, and transmitting to the U.S. Treasury all fees and fines collected.